filakhtov/nixos-conjurer/README.md

-# nixos-lxc-generator
+# nixos-conjurer
-A tool to generate the NixOS image for running inside of an LXC container
+A tool to generate NixOS images in various formats.